Albany County, New York: Law enforcement

-The Albany County Sheriff's Department is one of the oldest law enforcement agencies in the United States, having been established in the 1660s.
+The Albany County Sheriff's Office is one of the oldest law enforcement agencies in the United States, having been established in the 1660s.
 Sheriff Craig Apple was first elected in 2011.

 The sheriff is also responsible for the county jail, which was built in 1931, and renamed from the Albany County Correctional Facility to the Albany County Corrections and Rehabilitative Services Center in 2019.
-This jail has a contract with New York City to accept prisoners from their facilities.
+It has a contract with New York City to accept prisoners from its facilities.
 The New York Times has reported that juveniles sent to Albany were beaten and placed in isolation, which is forbidden in New York City.

 The department investigated a criminal complaint against Governor Andrew Cuomo during the Andrew Cuomo sexual harassment allegations, and filed a misdemeanor criminal complaint on its own authority to bring charges.